songokjesse/songokjesse/README.md

 ---
 - 🔭 I’m currently working on Golang & Reactjs
 - 🌱 I’m currently learning everything i can find
+- 👯 I’m looking to collaborate on any fan Project
 - ⚡ Fun fact: Partime Dairy Farmer
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/jesse-songok-3524a060/), [Twitter](https://twitter.com/wezeshafrica)